TylerAtStarboard/Stream/README.md

 ### Example Place

-Open `StreamExamplePlace.rbxl` in Studio to see Stream in action with the debugger enabled.
+Open `StreamExamplePlace.rbxl` in Studio under the latest release, to see Stream in action with the debugger enabled.

 ## Documentation